MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 Merge made by the 'recursive' strategy.
 ~~~

-This is because `master` and `zen` had development histories which have diverged.
-Git had to do some work in this case to merge the branches.
-A merge commit was created.
+This is because `master` and `zen` have development histories which have diverged. `git` had to do some work in this case to merge the branches.
+A *merge commit* was created.

 Merge commits create a branched git history.
 We can visualize the history of our project by adding `--graph`.
 There are other workflows you can use to make the commit history more linear, but we will not discuss them in this course.

 Once we are done with a feature branch, we can delete it:

 ~~~
 $ git branch -d zen
 ~~~
 {: .language-bash}

+*TODO: Check excerpted docstrings with source material.*

+*TODO: Check example code for PEP-8/PEP-257 compliance.*

 > ## Using Branches - Exercise
 > For this exercise, you will be adding all the functions from your Jupyter notebook to the package.
 Create a branch to add your functions.
 Add all of the functions from your Jupyter notebook to the module `functions.py` in your package.
 Verify that you can use your functions.
-Once the functions are added and working, merge into your master branch.
+Once the functions are added and working, merge into your `master` branch.
 >> ## Solution
 >>
 >> First, create a new branch in your repository